 Creates a layer with individual thematic classes for each target in the target group.
 Geometries in the selected geography level receive the target’s shading if the dominant segment is equal to one of the segments in the target.
 For example, using the default output target group from the workflow creates a layer with four thematically shaded classes: Core, Developmental, Niche, and Monitor.

 The geometries of the selected level receive shading of the individual target that the dominant segment falls within.

 Creates a layer indicating the percent of the base that is assigned one of the segments in the input target.
 The base options are defined by the segmentation dataset in use.
 Common options are Households or Adult Population.

-If creating this type of output from the wizard, an existing target must be used as input.
+If creating this type of output from the workflow, an existing target must be used as input.
 If accessed from the geoprocessing tool, an existing target or custom set of segments can be used.

 Generates a layer that displays expected customers by a selected geography level.
 Also included in the output layer is the index.
 If your profiles contain volume information—for example, dollars spent—expected volumes are also calculated.

 Market area and gap analysis